 Walt Disney World’s Genie+ line-skipping service has a lot of unique wrinkles.
-One about which we’ve received many questions is the 120 minute rule, which can determine eligibility for your next Lightning Lane ride reservation.
+One about which we hear many questions is the 120 minute rule, which can determine eligibility for your next Lightning Lane ride reservation.
 This post explains that policy, when it applies & doesn’t, and how it impacts the selections you should make.
-(Updated June 9, 2022.)
+(Updated February 22, 2024.)

 We’ve addressed the 120 minute rule in several info posts and itineraries, including our Guide to Genie+ at Walt Disney World & Lightning Lane FAQ.
 However, this continues to be a huge source of confusion, so we’re going to explain the 120 minute rule specifically here with added details, examples and screenshots.
 That should (hopefully) answer a few questions while giving rise to about a dozen more.
 That seems to be how things are going with Genie+ (it’s not your fault–there’s a lot to know and this is overwhelming!).

-Since Walt Disney World announced the paid FastPass option, we’ve been referencing the 120 minute rule in our info posts–even when Disney itself didn’t acknowledge that the 120 minute rule would actually be a feature of Genie+ and Lightning Lanes.
+Since Walt Disney World first announced the paid FastPass option, we’ve been referencing the 120 minute rule in our info posts–even before Disney itself acknowledged that the 120 minute rule was a feature of Genie+ and Lightning Lanes.
 That’s not because I’m clairvoyant (I wouldn’t be using my powers for Disney planning purposes if I were!), but because the 120 minute rule is actually nothing new.

-Per Walt Disney World, guests can use the Lightning Lane entrances offered through Disney Genie+ service and save time waiting in line.
-On average, Guests can enter 2 to 3 attractions or experiences per day using Lightning Lane entrances, if the first selection is made early in the day.
+February 22, 2024 Update: We have an interesting on-the-ground update shared by several readers in the comments to this and other posts.
+Before we get to that, let’s start with the official rules for using Lightning Lane entrances offered through Disney Genie+ service.
+Walt Disney World indicates that, on average, Guests can enter 2 to 3 attractions or experiences per day using Lightning Lane entrances, if the first selection is made early in the day.

 What’s what else you should know about the 120 minute rule, from its history to practical applications and in-park examples…